thumbnail

 On this day, you leave the forest behind and enter the moorland zone, which is characterized by grasslands, shrubs, and heather.
 Views of the two peaks, Mawenzi and Kibo, emerge as you gain elevation.
 The trail is steeper than on the first day.
 You will spend the night at Horombo Hut.
 Starting Elevation: 2,700 m (8,858 ft) Ending Elevation: 3,720 m (12,205 ft) Distance: 12 km (7 miles) Hiking Time: 6-7 hours Habitat: Moorland

 Today’s trek crosses the saddle between Mawenzi and Kibo, a barren and desert-like terrain.
 The landscape becomes increasingly sparse, with rocky paths and strong winds.
-You’ll arrive at Kibo Hut in the afternoon, where you will rest and prepare for the early morning summit attempt.
+Distance: 10 km Hiking Time: 6–7 hours Habitat: Alpine DesertAscend through alpine desert zone to Kibo Hut, rest before summit.

 Your summit attempt begins around midnight.
 The climb is steep, and you will first reach Gilman’s Point (5,685 m) at the crater rim after about 5-6 hours.
 From there, it’s another 1-2 hours along the crater rim to reach Uhuru Peak, the highest point in Africa.
 After celebrating at the summit, you descend back to Kibo Hut for a short rest and continue descending to Horombo Hut.
 Starting Elevation: 4,703 m (15,430 ft) Summit Elevation: 5,895 m (19,341 ft) Ending Elevation: 3,720 m (12,205 ft) Distance: 22 km (14 miles) (Round Trip) Hiking Time: 10-14 hours Habitat: Arctic zone (Summit) and Moorland (Descent)